Skip to content

 chezmoi will verify the availability and validity of a session token in the current environment.
 If it is missing or expired, you will be interactively prompted to sign-in again.

-In the past chezmoi used to simply exit with an error when no valid session was available.
+In the past chezmoi used to exit with an error when no valid session was available.
 If you'd like to restore this behavior, set the onepassword.prompt configuration variable to false, for example:

 ~/.config/chezmoi/chezmoi.toml